Median Income Limits to Nail the Bankruptcy Means Test: New for 2023

 - Each additional person: $9,900

-These are the California median income numbers effective November 1, 2022.
-If it’s 2023 or you’re looking for the median household income for a different state, please review the DOJ link above.
+These are the California median income numbers effective April 1, 2023.
+If it’s later in 2023 or you’re looking for the median household income for a different state, please review the DOJ link.

 Read Our Means Test Guide.